GVNML: Common property resources

-Animal Husbandry is the one of the major sources of livelihood in Rajasthan, and regulation of pasturelands is of utmost importance.
+Animal Husbandry is one of the major sources of livelihood in Rajasthan, and regulation of pasturelands is of utmost importance.
 In the pre-Independence era, Rajasthan was divided into small sub-states called Riyasats and each Riyasat was considered as a unit of development work.
 Villagers managed common lands without external intervention.
 Natural Resource Management was based on mutual agreement to follow a set of unwritten norms on animal grazing, penalty to encroachers etc. Under this system, there was control over cutting trees, encroaching on common land etc.

 But Post Independence, this system collapsed and the pasturelands came under the control of the village Panchayats.
 The Panchayats usually looked upon the village common lands as a source of income and did little to regulate use of the same.
 This led to malpractice and degradation of the pasturelands.

 GVNML initiated a programme to revive the degrading pasturelands in 1986.
 After much deliberation within the organisation as well as discussions with agriculture experts, GVNML decided to implement what came to be known as the chauka system.
 Though similar land management systems exist in Kenya, Somalia etc., the chauka system was the first of its kind to be implemented in Rajasthan.

 Literally translated, chauka means ‘rectangular enclosure’.
 It's a small gradient enclosed by earthen bunds on three sides, which effectively traps rain water helping in recharging ground water.
 The ground velocity of rain water is checked in a chauka, leading to a significant reduction in soil erosion.
 When the water level in a chauka touches 9 inches, the rain water flows to the chauka at the immediately lower gradient.
 The water from the chaukas eventually drains into a channel that empties into a pond called nadi providing drinking water to the cattle.